ResursBank/ecom2/README.md

 * **authorizedAmount** - The amount that the customer **has agreed** to pay.
 * **approvedCreditLimit** - The amount that the customer **is allowed** to pay.

-These are not to be confused with each other.
+These should not be confused with each other.

 The point of **approvedCreditLimit** is to allow merchants to replace items in a payment without the customer needing to re-approve the payment.
 This is